University Grounds - Greenville, SC

 Furman holds an important place in the annals of the Palmetto State's football history, having been one of the participants in the state's first college football games, held in December 1889 and January 1890 against Wofford.
 Though the Mountaineers, as they were then known, likely practiced somewhere on their own campus, details are scarce.
 Reflecting on his time as manager of the football team from 1895-1896, alumnus James A. Hoyt recalled that "material was very scarce; there was no football field to speak of... no proper playing field."

-Hoyt is correct in saying there was not a "proper" playing field -- a 1903 report indicated the field had no fence, no grandstand, was difficul to access, and was "encumbered with several trees."
+Hoyt is correct in saying there was not a "proper" playing field -- a 1903 report indicated the field had no fence, no grandstand, was difficult to access, and was "encumbered with several trees."
 But games were held on campus; the earliest date I have found was for the 1901 Thanksgiving game between Wofford and Furman, which local papers noted was to be held "on the Furman campus" or "on Furman University Grounds" [1].

-Unfortunately, there's a gap in digital newspaper coverage of Greenville from 1905-1910, so the exact development of the grounds is somewhat unclear, but starting around 1907, the university developed Furman Baseball Park, along Arlingtone Ave and Memmenger St. That year coincides with the first season of play of the Spinners, Greenville's local baseball club, who rented the grounds from Furman, leading to the grounds being known as League Park as well.
+Though disparate from the University Grounds, it's worth covering League Park briefly.
+Unfortunately, there's a gap in digital newspaper coverage of Greenville from 1905-1910, so the exact development of the grounds is somewhat unclear, but starting around 1907, the university developed Furman Baseball Park, along Arlington Ave and Memminger St. That year coincides with the first season of play of the Spinners, Greenville's local baseball club.
+The Spinners rented the grounds from Furman, leading to the venue to also be called League Park.
 The grounds were also fit up with a running track, allowing the grounds to play host to an annual high school track meet which proved quite popular.
-In 1915, the grounds were purchased by Henry T. Mills, who parceled the grounds up into several properties [2].
+This continued until 1915, when the grounds were purchased by Henry T. Mills, who parceled the field up and divided it into several tracts of land [2].

-Though disparate from the University Grounds, it's worth covering League Park briefly.
-After having been used by Greenville-area athletics for about a decade, their sale was impactful.
-The sale meant Furman's athletics, as well as local baseball teams, had to move.
-It was briefly assumed the Mountaineers would return to their campus haints (after all, funding for Manly Field had begun as early as 1915), but instead, they moved first to Augusta Street Park (1915-1917), and then the new Riverside Park (1917), neither of which NC State's football team visited.
+After having been used by Greenville-area athletics for about a decade, their sale was impactful: it meant Furman's athletics had to move, as did the Spinners.
+It was briefly assumed the Mountaineers would return to their campus digs (after all, funding for Manly Field had begun as early as 1915), but instead, they moved first to Augusta Street Park (1915-1917), and then the new Riverside Park (1917), neither of which NC State's football team visited.
 In 1918, though, the Baptists returned back to campus due to the unpopularity of Riverside Park, which was mired by locomotive fumes thanks to its location near the railway yard [3]

 The old field in question is full of small ditches and washes, and is bordered on all sides by great oak trees, the roots of which grow above the ground in many places, making the playing of baseball and football very difficult and causing many bruises and sprains to the players.
 The old field is very small, being cooped in on three sides by the city streets and on the other by the buildings of the University.
 The old field is not surrounded by a fence and when games are played many persons see them without paying the regular admission.